Child cannibalism: European folktales

 In the French tale Hop-o'-My-Thumb it is an ogre rather than a witch who tries to eat children.
 In the English fairy tale Jack and the Beanstalk, a giant wants to eat a little boy "for breakfast", since "there's nothing he likes better than boys broiled on toast", but the boy manages to trick and kill the giant and becomes wealthy by stealing his property.
 Similar tales were recorded in other countries, including Italy (Thirteenth).

 The Juniper Tree is a dark German fairy tale in which a young boy is killed and cooked by his own stepmother, who serves his flesh to her clueless husband (his father).
 Other fairy tales, most famously Little Red Riding Hood, feature anthropomorphized animals eating (or trying to eat) human children, but this is not actually cannibalism, as eater and eaten belong to different species.

 Baba Yaga is a supernatural being in Slavic folklore who appears as a deformed or ferocious-looking woman and likes to dine on children.

 Ritual practice accusations

 Since the 12th century, Jews were repeatedly accused of murdering children in order to use their blood in religious rituals.
 Often this antisemitic canard included the charge that the blood was used for the baking of matzah eaten during Passover.
-In Muslim countries, such blood libels are still sometimes repeated in the 21st century.

 During the witch-hunts in the early modern period, women suspected of witchcraft were repeatedly charged with killing, roasting, and eating babies in Satanic rituals.
 In a Satanic panic starting in the 1980s in the United States, thousands of people have been wrongly accused of abusing children in Satanic rituals, sometimes including claims that the victims were murdered and eaten.
 No evidence for such acts ever happening in such a context has been found.